AlexisRosenfeld/Project_IntroML_2024/README.md

   - `kguesser.py`
   - `demo.ipynb`: A notebook

-- report contain the files of the project including
+- **report**: Contains the files of the project, including:
--- the project proposa
+  - The project proposal
--- the notbook of the class presentation
+  - The notebook of the class presentation
---  the final report
+  - The final report

+# Share
+If you want to share part of this project, here are some direct link :

+- report : main.pdf